How to make your business travel more sustainable

 - Promethium Carbon (South Africa)

 An effective carbon neutral business travel strategy should be well thought-through, documented, tracked against clear targets, and disseminated to all stakeholders.
 A well-implemented program is within reach if you spend a bit of time detailing what this looks like for your organisation both in terms of reduction and offsetting, setting a historical baseline, and outlining an effective communication plan.
 Beyond helping future generations, you’ll get the added benefits of a reputation boost and an improved bottom-line.
+To help you travel greener, we've created a Carbon Footprint Calculator, which you can use free of charge!

 Other related articles you might like: